rahmadiridwan/Rahmadi-Ridwan-Portfolios/README.md

 * A sequential model consisting of two Bidirectional LSTM layers, two dense hidden layers and a dense output layer is built
 * The MAE (Mean Absolute Error) variable is defined as the difference between the maximum and the minimum average temperature
 * The model is compiled with the loss function and the optimizer set to be huber and SGD respectively, whilst the metric evaluated being the accuracy
-* The model is then fitted against the training along with the validation dataset for up to 60 epochs
+* The model is then fitted against the training along with the validation dataset for up to 60 epochs (with the application of a callback function)
-* The model is shown to be effective in reducing the mean absolute error metric to 2.4
+* The model is shown to be effective in reducing the mean absolute error metric to 2.37 (10% its original value)